aashumallik/Data-Distribution-on-a-Blockchain/README.md

 File Splits after reaching the threshold of 2000 lines

-# Compression
+# Lossless Compression (Huffman Compreeion Algorithm)

 https://github.com/ashumallik/Data-Distribution-in-a-Blockchain/blob/master/Compression.py

 Compresses each individual file created by File Splitter

-# Machine Learning (Neural Net) - Feature
+# Machine Learning (Artificial Neural Network) - Feature

 https://github.com/ashumallik/Data-Distribution-in-a-Blockchain/blob/master/NeuralNet.py

-Takes the compressed and uncompressed file and trains the Neural Net to optimize the platform
+Our Neural Netwwork is built on top of the auto-encoder architecture which works flawlessly to identify pattern recognition and also to build a dictionary for lossless compression of data.

 # Hash (Encryption)